Please Wait....

 • The government should launch sustained nationwide campaigns to raise awareness about safe ECP use, possible side effects, and the importance of emergency contraception in preventing unintended pregnancies.

-Restricting access to ECPs would undermine the decades of progress in women’s reproductive healthcare.
+Restricting access to ECPs would undermine the decades of progress in reproductive healthcare.
 Women have the right to make informed choices about their own bodies, and any policies that limit access to contraceptives threaten that right.

 Demands: